-ONLY HALF A LIE, a novella, will be published on this site later this year.
+ONLY HALF A LIE, a novella, will be published on this site next year.

 For a generation, like weather cocks,

 James Price and Thomas Brown had robbed the Mail.

 Years turned.
 The Gowy flooded and the heath